 A lot of people are scared of heights and flying and dismiss a helicopter tour out of hand due to this.
 However, the way a helicopter flies is quite different from normal aircraft.
 If you have a severe fear of flying then we obviously don’t recommend a helicopter tour.
 If you are in this category then you will probably not be considering it so safe to say you are not reading this.

-If it’s a mild fear of flying normally the stability of the helicopter doe snot evoke the same sort of fear airplanes do.
-We have flown in many light aircraft and not so light aircraft and the feeling can be quite terrifying.
-The climb angles and banking and bumping around can be very unnerving, the changes in vertical speed can churn the stomach and it is all very unpleasant.
+If it’s a mild fear of flying normally the stability of the helicopter does not evoke the same sort of fear airplanes do.
+We have flown in many light aircraft and not-so-light aircraft and the feeling can be quite terrifying.
+The climb angles, banking, and bumping around can be very unnerving, the changes in vertical speed can churn the stomach and it is all very unpleasant.